Skip to main content

 The University of California, Agriculture and Natural Resources (UC ANR) invites applications for a UC Cooperative Extension Environmental (UCCE) Horticulture and Controlled Environment Agriculture Advisor serving Santa Cruz, Monterey, San Mateo, and San Benito Counties at the Assistant rank.
 The Advisor will develop an innovative multi-county applied research and extension education program that supports the area’s robust environmental horticulture industry.

+Open date: July 15, 2025.
 Next review date: Wednesday, Aug 20, 2025 at 11:59pm (Pacific Time)

-To view the full job description Click Here
+To view the full job description Click Here.

 Join our mailing list